HIP-1195: Hiero hooks and an application to allowances

 /**

-* The hooks to install on the account.
+* The ids the hooks to delete from the account.

 */